 Construction engineering - All project engineering work after the start of construction.
+This stage typically includes, but is not limited to, project inspections and materials testing.

 Congestion Mitigation and Air Quality Improvement Program - The CMAQ program funds projects in air quality non-attainment and maintenance areas that are calculated to reduce ozone precursors.
 This type of funding applies to the greater Portland and Kittery areas.